Editing digitized home movies on a vintage film projector.

 Within each year’s folder, you can create subfolders for specific events or months.
 For example, inside the “1995” folder, you might have “June - Family Vacation” or “December - Holidays.”
 This simple hierarchy prevents you from having one giant, overwhelming folder and makes finding a specific time period incredibly easy.

-Develop a Smart Naming System
+Never Lose a File: A Smart Naming System

 Once your folders are set up, it’s time to name your individual video files.
 A consistent naming system is your best friend because it allows your computer to automatically sort your videos into chronological order.
 A great format to use is YearMonthDay_EventName.